Vishal-k-Vinu/Medical-IR/README.md

     Overview

-* This task implements a full Medical Information Retrieval (IR) System capable of:
+* This is an implements a Medical Information Retrieval (IR) System capable of:
 * Generating vector embeddings from medical text
 * Storing and retrieving vectors using Pinecone Vector Database
 * Enhancing user queries using a Groq LLM